 - Picnic Tables: At the farthest end of the parking lot is a picnic area where there are four tables with modified cooking grills.
 Space is open on either side of each table; plans are set for 2 of these tables to be extended for wheelchair access.
 You can also find a drinking fountain here and places to discharge trash and recyclable items.

-- Batteries Loop Trail (0.3-0.4 miles): This trail is the barrier-free route to Battery Alexander, Battery Smith-Gutherie and Battery O’Rorke.
-The trail loops around the Pacific Ocean to Battery Smith-Guthrie; either direction you will have to navigate up and down a few hills.
-From this loop trail you can access Battery O’Rorke down a short incline side-trail north-west.
-The side-trail to Battery Alexander (south-east) from the loop has a long, hill-ridden route that ends at stairs.
+- Batteries Loop Trail (0.3-0.4 miles): This trail is the barrier-free route to Battery Alexander, Battery Smith-Gutherie, and Battery O’Rorke.
+The trail loops around the Pacific Ocean to Battery Smith-Guthrie; in either direction, you will have to navigate up and down a few hills.
+From this loop trail, you can access Battery O’Rorke down a short incline side trail on the northwest. side Another side trail to Battery Alexander from the loop on the southeast side has a long, hill-ridden route that ends at stairs.
 The parking lot also shares the trailhead for the South Rodeo Beach Trail.
-Next to the vaulted toilets, is one van accessible parking spot on top of a level, asphalt pad.
+Next to the vaulted toilets, is one van-accessible parking spot on top of a level, asphalt pad.
 A pathway wraps around the parking lot to the trailhead, but the parking lot was a smoother route for a manual wheelchair.

 - South Rodeo Beach Trail (0.2 miles, one-way): Not accessible; located right by the Batteries Loop trail in the same parking lot.
 The trail is a steep incline down to the ocean with a set of stairs at the end.